 Through a combination of behavioral experiments and computational modeling, I develop and test new theories of decision making.
 I mathematically formalize these theories as computational models that I compare and select according to various methods.
 In doing so, my work links traditional research domains in Psychology, Economics, Marketing, Management, Game Design, AI, and Public Policy.

-We are currently recruiting research assistants with computer programming experience.
-If you are interested in working as research assistant in my lab, please fill out an online application.
+We are currently recruiting research assistants to help with in-person studies during the Summer.
+If you are interested and are available this Summer, please fill out an online application.